ParrishLab/ysa-gui/docs/userguide/analysis/walkthrough.rst

 Walkthrough
 ===========

-The MEA GUI allows you to detect and quantify :term:`Seizure-Like Event (SLE)` s and other neural activity patterns from your processed :term:`Multi-Electrode Array (MEA)` recordings.
+The MEA GUI allows you to detect and quantify :term:`Seizure-Like Events (SLEs)` and other neural activity patterns from your processed :term:`Multi-Electrode Array (MEA)` recordings.
 This page walks you through the full workflow— from opening files to running analyses and viewing results.

 Whether you're an experienced neuroscience researcher or an undergraduate research assistant, this step-by-step guide will help you understand and use the analysis tools effectively.